-The SIC card (see Figure 9.9 above) should be installed in the Intellislot port (see Figure 4.4 on page 37) in the UPS.
-See Table 4.9 on page 43 for installation positions of optional cards.
+The SIC card (see Figure 9.9 on the previous page) should be installed in the Intellislot port (see Figure 4.4 on page 37) in the UPS.
+See Table 4.9 on page 44 for installation positions of optional cards.